 The master brand, Gatorade, needed to be re-positioned back to its foundation in hydration.
-To reclaim its leadership of the hydration space, it needed to move beyond “thirst quenching” to “performance hydration.”
-As part of its bid to reclaim leadership in hydration among competitive athletes, Gatorade launched G-Series – Prime, Perform, and Recover.
+To reclaim its leadership of the hydration space, it needed to move beyond “thirst-quenching” to “performance hydration.”
+As part of its bid to reclaim leadership in hydration among competitive athletes, Gatorade launched G-Series – Prime, Perform and Recover.
 This transformed the brand from a generic all-athletic-occasion drink that came in different flavors to a packaged solution covering specific athletic occasions with tailored nutrition ingredients, thus opening the doors to the sports fuel market.

 Prong 2: Elevate the Brand from Hydration to Sports Fuel

 Anchored on the occasion-specific benefits desired by athletes, the brand was poised to elevate itself beyond the $6BN sports hydration category and into the $72BN sports fuel space; moving from “science and soul of hydration” to “fuel to help athletes win from within”.
-This was actualized through creating a line up of products targeting both the hydration and nutrition needs surrounding intensive athletic occasions, across the moments before, during, and after these occasions
+This was actualized through creating a lineup of products targeting both the hydration and nutrition needs surrounding intensive athletic occasions, across the moments before, during, and after these occasions.

 We developed a brand portfolio and architecture to align with other target athlete segments; with clear value propositions for each sub-brand.
-This lead to the launch of G Series Pro – an intense sports fuel targeting endurance athletes.
+This led to the launch of G Series Pro – an intense sports fuel targeting endurance athletes.
 In 2010, it also launched G Series Fit, targeting low-calorie consumption occasions for passionate exercisers.

 The Impact of Gatorade’s New Growth Strategy

 Due to this strategy, the double-digit declines the brand had been experiencing were reversed to 15 percent growth in just one year.
-Since its inception, Gatorade has seen over $2 billion dollars in franchise revenue increases and is now the fastest growing brand in the PepsiCo portfolio (and its only double-digit growth brand for over five years).
+Since its inception, Gatorade has seen over $2 billion dollars in franchise revenue increases and is now the fastest-growing brand in the PepsiCo portfolio (and its only double-digit growth brand for over five years).

 Breakthrough Insights Hold the Key to Breakthrough Growth